mlcommons/croissant/docs/croissant-spec-1.0.md

 Croissant datasets are versioned using the `version` property defined in [schema.org](http://schema.org).
 The recommended versioning scheme to use for datasets is`MAJOR.MINOR.PATCH`, following [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
 More specifically:

 - If the `PATCH` version is incremented, the data remains the same, although it might be serialized differently or is packaged using different file formats.
-- If the `MINOR` version is incremented, the existing data is the same and can still be retrieved as is: there might be additional data (e.g. new fields, new RecordSet), or even new records in existing RecordSets, as long as the old recordSets can still be retrieved (eg: the new records are added to a different Split).
+- If the `MINOR` version is incremented, the existing data is the same and can still be retrieved as it: there might be additional data (e.g. new fields, new RecordSet), or even new records in existing RecordSets, as long as the old recordSets can still be retrieved (eg: the new records are added to a different Split).
 - If the `MAJOR` version is incremented, the existing data has been changed (edited, removed or shuffled records across splits), or extended in a way which doesn't allow for easy access to the data as it was at the previous version.

 #### Checksums